6 Types of Semiconductor Devices and their Applications

 Memories

 Memory ICs are responsible for storing data.
-This includes volatile memory (such as RAM) and non-volatile memory (such as Flash memory).
-These ICs are essential in computers, mobile devices, and any other systems that require data storage.
+This includes volatile memory (such as RAM) and non-volatile memory (such as flash memory).
+These ICs are essential in computers, mobile devices, and any other system that requires data storage.

 Microprocessors are the brains of modern electronics and control the operations of computers and smartphones.
-They perform arithmetic and logical operations, allowing devices to execute programs and perform tasks.
+They perform arithmetic and logical operations, allowing devices to run programs and perform tasks.

 • Example : The Intel Core series of microprocessors powers most computers and laptops, handling everything from web browsing to complex calculations.